Brancellao

 On the palate, most Brancellao wines have medium tannins and lots of acidity.
 In many of them, red fruit and herbaceous notes continue on the palate.

-Where does brancellao come from?
+Where does Brancellao come from?

 Some technical details